oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 ### Prerequisites

-This lab requires completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+This lab requires completion of [Lab 1: Set Up the Workshop Environment](https://oracle-livelabs.github.io/adb/shared/adw-data-lake/build-data-lake/workshops/freetier/index.html?lab=setup-workshop-environment) from the **Contents** menu on the left.

 ## Task 1: Configure Your AI Profile